The 3 steps of prevention

 A few tips about prevention of danger

-Without pretension of completeness, let’s see now some of the most functional / useful tips in terms of prevention of personal defense situations.
+Without pretension of completeness, let’s see now some of the most functional / useful tips in terms of prevention of dangerous personal defense situations.

 Project your safety:

-- Know the most frequent dangers – Wherever you need to go / pass / stay it is lawful and reasonable to collect information on the relative risks (eg. before a trip); make rapid evaluation of the most common issue typical of that place and decide if it is worthwhile or not to change route / destination and especially what precaution is recommended to take (eg. by the police advice)
+- Know the most frequent dangers – Wherever you need to go / pass / stay it is lawful and reasonable to collect information on the relative risks (eg. before a trip); make rapid evaluations of the most common issue typical of that place and decide if it is worthwhile or not to change route / destination and especially what precaution is recommended to take (eg. by the police advice)

 - Take care of life – Life (yours and the ones of people around you) is priceless; learn that the simplest solution is always to give up objects of “value”; remember that the other option is to risk to lose everything you have, everything you can have and everything you could have done / been (for yourself and others); in no case is it even worthwhile to bring the value of a human life closer to the contents of a wallet or a jewel to which you are attached; the wounded pride heals much more quickly than the wounds of a knife